-a) for individuals and communities to ensure social development and integration through communication based on liberty, freedom from fear, and guaranteeing the protection of personal data,
+- For individuals and communities: ensure social development and integration through free and secure communication guaranteeing the protection of personal information.

-d) for electronic public administration, to promote innovative and cutting-edge development of public services.
+- For electronic public administration: promote the innovative and future-oriented development of public service.

 |Year of adoption||2013|